-This is the last of the Frontiers seminars for spring 2017 semester and will be followed by an Apéro and an award for the 'Best Frontiers Presenter 2017'.
-Please join us in celebrating the end of the series.
+This is the last of the Frontiers seminars for spring 2017 semester and will be followed by an Apéro and an award for the 'Best Frontiers Presenter 2017' from 5:30pm in CLA Glasshalle.
+Please join us to celebrate a successful series of Frontiers seminars.

 |Datum||30.
 Mai 2017|